matteoferla/pyfurby/API.md

 they need to be controlled via the Restful API externally.
 That is my laptop sends a web request to all of them and they obey.

+    furby.restless() # it is now surving on port 1998

+The small script `pyfurby_api.py` has a concise interface to this:

     furby = RemoteFurby('192.168.1.10')
     furby.say(text='hello world')
     furby.help() # return the list of commands